 If you’re going to be carrying your tree stand in and out of the woods or to other spots for hunting, you need to make sure it’s not going to be a hassle.
 Weight and size are obviously important to this.
 A heavier or larger stand will be inconvenient to carry.
 Also look at how collapsible it is, though.
 Some tree stands fold down flat while others end up in bulky shapes that are hard to carry.

 In most places tree stands are required to come with a safety harness and strap.
 These are absolutely necessary when you go stand hunting.Be sure your stand has one, and if not, you need to find your own.

 See if the tree stand you’re considering have other safety features as well.
 This can mean things like fall arrest systems that make it less likely your stand will fail and fall from the tree.

 Is it quiet?

 Also consider the quality of the construction and the welding.
-The more moving parts a stand has, the more likely it is to make noise.
-For ladder stands especially, make sure the ladder is as sturdy as possible so it won’t be loud while stepping on it.
+The more moving parts a tree stand has, the more likely it is to make noise.
+For ladder tree stands especially, make sure the ladder is as sturdy as possible so it won’t be loud while stepping on it.

 A few tips from the experts

 Your tree is everything when deer hunting.
 Your tree has to provide you cover while still giving you adequate shooting lanes.
 It has to be tall enough that you can see long distances but not so tall that the tree canopy blocks your view.
 Take time to find the right tree regardless of the tree stand you’re using.

 Sometimes your trophy buck pops out when you’re least expecting it.
 Your gear needs to be easily accessible to take a quick shot.
 This is especially important for bowhunters.
 First of all, you have more gear to grab.
 Second of all, an awkward, bungled grab for your bow might be loud enough to scare off the deer.
 Be organized and keep everything close.